 This 178,926 square foot mansion sits on 8000 acres, with over 250 rooms, and is America’s largest home.
-The Biltmore holds regular exhibitions — they were displaying movie costumes used in films set during the XVIIIth century when we were there.
+The Biltmore holds regular exhibitions too.
+Tickets cost $70 for adults and $35 for kids with a free audio guide.

-George Vanderbilt was also one of the most-read men in America, and amassed a library of more than 22,000 books — including over 3,000 he read himself.
-Gazing at the wall of books in his preserved library was fascinating.
+George Vanderbilt amassed a library of more than 22,000 books — including over 3,000 he read himself.
+Gazing at the wall of books in his library was fascinating.